okikijesutech/portfolio/README.md

 # This is my Portfolio

-you can visit it at vercel
+you can visit it at "https://okikijesu.vercel.app/"